arc7an/BiomeDB/README.md

 ````
 graph_database.add_label_to_nodes('Polyppetide', 'Enzyme')
 ````
 If you want to add a lavel for certain node you can use additional searching arguments.
-In this case you have set property key and value:
+In this case you have set property key and value.
+In this example we are giong to add label 'Verified' to a node with label 'Term' and property 'name' with value 'DNA primase/helicase':
 ````
 graph_database.add_label_to_nodes('Term', 'Verified', 'name', 'DNA primase/helicase')
 ````